These tips are based on ashok mahindra's personal experiences while on safari in East Africa

 Yellow fever vaccination certificates are required for entry into East Africa.These are now valid for a life time.These are to be taken at least 10 days before date of departure.Oral polio vaccinations are required for entry into Kenya only.
 Tanzania is Malaria free.Valid for one year only.These are to be taken at least 4 weeks before date of travel and should be valid on the date of re-entry into India.To be done by Government hospitals and Health Organisations.You may also choose to take Malaria prophylatics.

 Advisable to wear long trousers, full length shirt sleeves, long socks and shoes.Carry an insect bite allergy cream.In certain parts of Tanzania, like in Tarangire and Serengeti,Tsetse flies are common and an irritant and may be a health hazard.
 They are blood sucking flies and are attracted by blue and black colors.
 If bitten take an anti-histamine pill or cream which is meant for insect bites and stings, itching and plant rashes.
 The red blotches may remain for some time.
-Always use the fly swatter provided in the vehicles during the game drives.
+Always use the fly swatter provided in the vehicles by some Camps during the game drives.

 In view of the winds in the morning safari’s you may be prone to chapped lips, so carry a lips softener.